Employment Relations Act 2000

 You could also call this:

-If there’s a strike, your employer might not have work for you to do if you’re not striking.
-In this case, your employer can suspend your job until the strike ends.
-This means you won’t get paid during this time.
+If you are an employee who is not on strike, but there is a strike happening, your employer might not have any work for you to do.
+In this case, your employer can suspend your employment until the strike is over.
+When your employment is suspended, you will not get paid for that time.
+Your employment will start again when the strike is over.

-For this law, a ‘non-striking employee’ means someone who works for the employer but isn’t on strike.
+In this situation, a non-striking employee is someone who works for the employer and is not on strike.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.